chavezp92/DS311-SecondTest1/README.md

 Just to further follow the instruction.
 While I was able to follow along during the lecture, and I also understood the commands, I have been tight with time.
 Unfortunetly, the dust has not settled on the loss of family member.

 Additionally, I do have parallels installed on my mac.
 I'm not trying to be an overachiever, but once in the field it wont always be peaches and cream. '

+Lastly, I am curious if it is worth using xcode or the app noted in Slack which I believe is called Visual Studio Code?